In Charge from Afar: How to Manage People Virtually

 Challenge #3.
 Maintaining productivity

-One of the key people management skills is maintaining productivity.
+Maintaining productivity is a key skill when you want to ensure how to manage people successfully.
 This is universal, whether a team is remote-based or in an office.

 Productivity begins by having the right systems and tools in place.
 As much as possible, look to standardize processes so that they become second nature to your team.
 It’s much easier for someone to complete tasks efficiently when they follow the same process every time.